Clinical Trial Disclosure and Data Transparency Conference

 - Paarlberg & Associates LLC, United States

-Robert Paarlberg is the Principal of Paarlberg & Associates LLC, a consultancy specializing in global clinical trial disclosure and regulatory policy/intelligence.
+Robert Paarlberg is the Principal of Paarlberg & Associates LLC, a consultancy specializing in regulatory policy, regulatory intelligence and global clinical trial disclosure strategy and operations.
+Prior to founding Paarlberg & Associates LLC, Bob created and directed global regulatory policy and intelligence functions at UCB and Pharmacia (Upjohn).
 Bob is also current Chair of DIA’s Clinical Trial Disclosure Community.
 Bob has more than 35 years of pharmaceutical industry experience with the vast majority of his experience in US and international regulatory affairs.

 Patricia A. Teden, MBA